incognite-lab/myGym/docs/source/user_guide/train_switch.rst

 Reward is splitted into 3 parts, each part is multiplied by specific coefficient and at the end of episode summed up.

-Coefficient_kw - multiplies distance between position of robot's gripper and line - (initial position of robot, final position of robot)
+Coefficient_kw - is multiplied by distance between position of robot's gripper and line - (initial position of robot, final position of robot)

-Coefficient_kd - multiplies distance between task_object and robot's gripper
+Coefficient_kd - is multiplied by distance between task_object and robot's gripper

-Coefficient_ka - multiplies angle of switch
+Coefficient_ka - is multiplied by angle of switch

 Training
 -----------

-Run training using following command

-``python train.py --robot kuka --reward switch --task_objects switch --task_type switch --gui 1``
+* To train model with default settings run following command ``python train.py --config ./configs/train_switch.json``

 The training will start with gui window and standstill visualization.
 New directory is created in the logdir, where tranining checkpoints, final model and other relevant